AayushKhandelwal67/Problematic-Internet-Use-Prediction-ML-DL/README.md

 # Child Mind Institute — Problematic Internet Use

-This repository contains a single Jupyter Notebook, **prediction_internet_usage.ipynb**, which includes all the code for predicting problematic internet usage in children and adolescents based on physical activity data.
+This repository contains, **prediction_internet_usage.ipynb**, which includes all the code for predicting problematic internet usage in children and adolescents based on physical activity data.
 The project is part of a Kaggle competition, and while this repository holds the full code, the competition’s dataset and related files can be found on [Kaggle](https://www.kaggle.com/competitions/child-mind-institute-problematic-internet-use/overview).

 ## Table of Contents